lyle-morris-sudo/pixel/components/shell_right.md

 ### Switcher

 The far right header icon is reserved for the switcher icon.
-The switcher icon and the switcher panel should only be used together.
+The switcher icon and the switcher shell should only be used together.

 - Positioned the switcher to the far right.
 - Do not position other icons to the right of the switcher.